postmanlabs/labs-docs/src/pages/docs/getting-started/settings.md

 The **Shortcuts** tab displays all of the keyboard shortcuts available in Postman.
 To disable keyboard shortcuts, turn off the **Shortcuts** toggle.

 Some shortcuts are not available in Postman for Web.
 Also, shortcut modifier keys may differ depending on your operating system.
-For example, to open a new tab on macOS, select **Command+T**.
-To open a new tab on Windows or Linux, select **Ctrl+T**.
+For example, to open a new tab in the Postman app on macOS, select **⌘+T**.
+To open a new tab in the Postman app on Windows or Linux, select **Ctrl+T**.

 ## Data